-Preconception options include
+Preconception reproductive options include

-Postconception options include
+Postconception reproductive options include

 Many couples (eg, those with known or suspected risk factors) benefit from referral to genetic specialists for presentation of information and testing options.
 If a fetal abnormality is suspected, patients can be referred for ongoing care to a center that specializes in neonatal care.